-China virus toll rises as Chinese markets set to reopen after holiday
+Chinese markets plunge as rising virus death toll fuels fears for global growth

-BEIJING (Reuters) - The death toll from the new coronavirus in China’s Hubei province rose by 56 to 350 on Monday, Chinese state television reported citing official figures, as investors braced for volatility when Chinese markets reopen after the Lunar New Year break.
+BEIJING (Reuters) - The death toll from a coronavirus epidemic in China rose to 361 and Chinese stock and commodity markets fell heavily on Monday as investors retreated into safe-haven assets in the first trading session after an extended Lunar New Year break.

-There were another 2,103 cases detected in Hubei, the epicentre of the outbreak, taking the total in the province to 11,177 as of Feb.
-2, state television reported.
+Chinese stock and commodity markets plunged at the open in their first session since Jan.
+23, when the outbreak of the newly identified virus had claimed only 17 lives in Wuhan city in Hubei province.

-Hubei’s provincial capital of Wuhan, where the virus is thought to have originated, reported 41 new deaths.
-A total of 265 people in Wuhan have now died from the virus.
+Since then the flu-like virus has spread to more than two dozen other countries and regions, with the first death outside of China reported on Sunday, that of a 44-year-old Chinese man who died in the Philippines after travelling from Wuhan.

 At least another 171 cases have been reported in more than two dozen other countries and regions, including the United States, Japan, Thailand, Hong Kong and Britain.